NinoRisteski/mlx-examples/lora/README.md

 The initial validation loss for Llama 7B on the WikiSQL is 2.66 and the final validation loss after 1000 iterations is 1.23.
-The table below shows the training and validation loss at a few points over the course of training.
+The table below shows the training and validation loss at a few points for training.

 | Iteration | Train Loss | Validation Loss |
 | --------- | ---------- | --------------- |